First Time User? Enroll now.

 The NCCN standards of care suggest that distress rated as mild might result in a referral to a local self-help group or management by the primary oncology team only.
 Distress rated as moderate to severe warrants referral to other appropriate professionals (psychologists, psychiatrists, social workers, palliative care specialists, or pastoral counselors), depending on the nature of the distress.

 The assessment of psychosocial adaptation should follow screening when distress is identified.
 The psychosocial assessment is typically a semistructured interview during which the professional evaluates how well an individual patient, a patient's family, and other significant people in a patient's life are adapting to the current demands of the illness.
 In general, this assessment process considers a wide variety of factors relevant to overall adaptation.
-(Refer to the General Factors Influencing Adjustment section of this summary for more information.)
+For more information, see the General Factors Influencing Adjustment section.

 A successful transition from screening to assessment involves clear communication between the oncology team and the patient.
 Although there is no single best way to talk to patients about psychosocial needs, clinical experience suggests some important concepts.
 First, most patients will respond to the recommendations of health care professionals who exhibit trust, expertise, warmth, care, and concern.